tbee/sway/README.md

 Well, you've come to the right place.
 Take a look at the examples here, and the JavaDoc present in org.tbee.sway, and see if they are easy enough to use.
-A UI library probably is never truly finished, but Sway is stable and used in production.
+A UI library probably is never truly finished, but Sway is stable and used in production, but also probably not bug free.

 ``` java